 … but if you could listen to their hidden conversations, you might be amazed at what you discover

 Recently I was called to advise a technology company (TC) on a thorny problem.
 TC sold their product through a value-added reseller (VAR), who would then add it to their technology platform to provide a customized solution to their business customers.
-This effectively made the VAR, and specifically their sales team, TC’s only real client.
+This relationship effectively made the VAR, and specifically their sales team, TC’s only real client.
 Unless the VAR generated sales at the retail level, TC’s product would sit idle on their shelves.

 … all failed to deliver significant sales.

 As a last resort, TC approached me to audit the sales and marketing systems to see if there was a hidden glitch that could be fixed.
-I started this project at the point where I always find I get the most traction, by interviewing the people in the field.
+I started this project where I always find I get the most traction, by interviewing the people in the field.
 These are the folks who are closest to the action and the ones who have the deepest insights.
 This geography is where real market research begins.

 Here are the highlights of what we discovered: